 If we know or have reasonable grounds to suspect that activity by you breaches this section, we reserve the right to take all appropriate action to investigate and to deal with the consequences of a breach.
 Please also refer to our Misuse Policy.

-16. Our responsibility (liability) to you
+15. Our responsibility (liability) to you

-Nothing in these terms and conditions excludes or limits our liability either: (a) for your death or personal injury if it’s caused by our negligence; or (b) our fraud or fraudulent misrepresentation (this means if we deliberately and knowingly make a false statement or representation with the intent to deceive or without belief in its truth or recklessly as to its truth).
+- Nothing in these terms and conditions excludes or limits our liability either: (a) for your death or personal injury if it’s caused by our negligence; or (b) our fraud or fraudulent misrepresentation (this means if we deliberately and knowingly make a false statement or representation with the intent to deceive or without belief in its truth or recklessly as to its truth).
 We will also take responsibility where we are required to by applicable law.

-Aside from the circumstances listed above, if we do not comply with these terms and conditions, we will be responsible for loss or damage you suffer that is a foreseeable result, to you and to Yoti, of our breach or our negligence (that is, any act or omission by us which falls short of a standard to be expected of a reasonable person) up to an total cap of £500 (to the extent permitted by law).
+- Aside from the circumstances listed above, if we do not comply with these terms and conditions, we will be responsible for loss or damage you suffer that is a foreseeable result, to you and to Yoti, of our breach or our negligence (that is, any act or omission by us which falls short of a standard to be expected of a reasonable person) up to a total cap of £500 (to the extent permitted by law).
 This cap includes all claims whether made for a breach of contract, our negligence or for any breach of our statutory duty.
 However, we are not responsible for any other loss or damage you suffer that is not reasonably foreseeable.
 Loss or damage is foreseeable if it was an obvious consequence of our breach or if it was contemplated by both you and us at the time you downloaded the App.
 To the extent permitted by law, we are not responsible for any loss whatsoever due to the actions of third parties (including bad actors) that were not made possible by our own negligence.

-Yoti is not under any circumstances liable to you for:
+- Yoti is not under any circumstances liable to you for:

 - any losses that were not caused by Yoti;

-- any business losses or liabilities: including loss of profit; loss of income; loss of goodwill (this means the good reputation enjoyed by a legal entity); loss of anticipated savings; loss of data; loss of business; business interruption or loss of business opportunity, however caused; or
+- any business losses or liabilities: including loss of profit; loss of income; loss of goodwill (this means the good reputation enjoyed by a legal entity); loss of anticipated savings; loss of data; loss of business; business interruption or loss of business opportunity, however caused;

 - any data breaches by third parties with whom you chose to share information or a Yoti Connection (see section 8 above).